apache/iotdb/docs/UserGuide/API/Programming-Cpp-Native-API.md

 #### Cmake generator on Windows

-There is a long list of supported Cmake generators on Windows environment.
+Cmake needs to use different generators for different compilation platforms.
+There is the list of generatord supported by Cmake( the result of cmake–help ).

 ```